dougdonohoe/ddpoker/README.md

 ## TL;DR Running DD Poker From Source

-If you are impatient and just want to run the DD Poker game without reading all the [developer documentation](README-DEV.md) or worrying about servers and databases, follow these steps:
+If you are an impatient developer and just want to run the DD Poker game without reading all the [developer documentation](README-DEV.md) or worrying about servers and databases, follow these steps: